Taritsyn/BundleTransformer/NuGet/BundleTransformer.Less/readme.txt

    =============
    RELEASE NOTES
    =============
-   Fixed a bug “Virtual paths in LESS import directives not resolved anymore?”.
+   Fixed a bug that occurred during processing of the paths beginning with a tilde in CSS import directives.

    ====================
    POST-INSTALL ACTIONS